Blackboard

 If you are having trouble with research make sure you check the links page.
 There are lots of useful sites.
 Please also note the Reading List Tab.
 This is a continuing project to list books in Prof. Wallach's personal collection which are available to students for research.
 Many of the tabs are up to date.
 Others will follow.

-For the last Class on 24 April, 2008 we will discuss Chapter 10 including links and questions. class.
 Please remember, all final papers are due by noon on the FIRST day of exams.
 See, further discussion below.

 General Matters